-- b.
-Premises.
-The surface of any parcel of land that has been used for the drilling, production, storage, transport or processing of oil, gas, or other hydrocarbons, or for injection or water flooding in connection with oil extraction and production or any other related oil and gas activity. - c.
+- c.
+Oil Use Premises.
+The surface of any parcel of land that has been used for the drilling, production, storage or transport of oil, gas or other hydrocarbons, or for injection or water flooding in connection with oil and gas activity. - d.
 Terminate or Termination.
-The cessation and removal of nonconforming oil uses from the Premises, in accordance with all applicable local, state and federal laws, regulations, rules and standards, including, but not limited to: (1) the discontinuance of drilling and production operations; (2) the plugging of all oil and gas wells, including injection wells used for the purpose of water flooding; (3) the dismantling and removal of all physical operational components associated with the nonconforming oil use; and (4) the remediation and restoration of the Premises to substantially its original condition, free from all oil, rotary mud, oil-soaked earth, asphalt, concrete, litter, debris and other substances associated with the drilling or pumping activity, and revegetation of Premises consistent with their natural or original condition.
+The discontinuance and removal of nonconforming oil uses from the Oil Use Premises, in accordance with all applicable local, state and federal laws, regulations, rules and standards, including, but not limited to (i) the cessation of production and drilling operations; (ii) the plugging of all oil and gas wells, including water flooding injection wells, except injection wells as permitted and demonstrated to be active and necessary by CalGEM; (iii) the dismantling and removal of all surface facilities associated with the nonconforming oil use, including storage tanks, above-ground pipelines, equipment, debris and other physical operational components: (iv) plugging/capping of subsurface pipelines; and (v) the remediation, restoration and revegetation of the areas of the Oil Use Premises affected by the plugging and removal activities to as near a natural state as practicable, free from all oil, rotary mud, oil-soaked earth, asphalt, concrete, litter, debris and other substances associated with oil operations.
+As to (ii)-(v) hereof, all related on-site activities and services shall be conducted between the hours of 8:00 a.m. and 8:00 p.m.
+Mondays through Fridays, 9:00 a.m. and 7:00 p.m.
+Saturdays, and 10:00 a.m. and 7:00 p.m.
+Sundays, and shall be prohibited at all other times.
+Internal roads and access ways and storm water retention and other drainage features and facilities shall remain in place.